 child using a new and exciting treatment during pregnancy....

-about the new treatment for pregnant women who have had NH babies
+about the effective treatment for pregnant women who have had

-in the past.
-The chance of having another baby with NH after a
+NH babies in the past.
+The chance of having another baby with

-woman has had the first NH baby in her family is greater than
+NH after a woman has had the first NH baby in her family is greater

 (pictured above) is the exciting result of this new treatment.

 Go to the "Photos" section for more photos of babies